mhuangcode/ExtendedSpeeches-AmazonSumerian/README.md

 Credits the Amazon Sumerian team, the method was borrowed from their own function for auto generation of marks in the editor.
 This method worked for western languages since they were using white spaces in between words as a marker of where words are in a string.

-This method did not work for Asian languages like in this example (Korean & Japanese).
-Asian languages do not require spaces in between words so there is no easy way to differentiate what is one word or another.
-What I ended up doing was searching the string for the same combination of characters to search for the word.
+But this method did not work for Asian languages, for example (Korean & Japanese).
+Asian languages do not require spaces in between words, so there is no easy way to differentiate what is one word or another.
+The method I ended finding the most effective was searching the speech for the same combination of characters which make up the word.

+I also did some adjustments to increase the mark for generation.
+This may be important when there is a long speeches to prevent stuttering.

-[Read more about Amazon Polly's ssml tags/marks here.](https://docs.aws.amazon.com/polly/latest/dg/supported-ssml.html) [Amazon Sumerian Homepage](https://aws.amazon.com/sumerian/)
+[Read more about Amazon Polly's ssml tags/marks here.](https://docs.aws.amazon.com/polly/latest/dg/supported-ssml.html)

+[Amazon Sumerian Homepage](https://aws.amazon.com/sumerian/)

 ## Contact